zhihao1998/ChamaleoNet/Readme.md

 ## To RUN
 1. Create the dirs `make makedir`
 2. Specify the device name `dev` to be captured in `tsdn.c`, which is `virbr0` by default.
+3. Compile the target ```tsdn```.
-3. run the main executable object by `sudo ./bin/tsdn`.
+4. Run the main executable object by `sudo ./bin/tsdn`.
 Typically, libpcap requires root privilege.
 If the current user has root privilege to execute packet capturing, `sudo` can be omitted.
-4. Send some packets to the interface.
+5. Send some packets to the interface.

 ## Current developing status